CCTV Public Space Surveillance

 The CCTV system was first introduced to Boston in December 1994 with 10 town centre cameras being installed, followed shortly after by 2 cameras in Kirton.
-In December 2000, the Borough Council received a successful bid from the Home Office to extend the current system to take the total number of cameras up to 61, this included the installation of 10 Cameras on Fenside Estate.
+In December 2000, the Borough Council received a successful bid from the Home Office to extend the system to take the number of cameras up to 61, this included the installation of 10 Cameras on Fenside Estate.
 2013 saw a major refit, upgrading the control room and cameras to utilise digital wireless transmission and High Definition recordings.

 The CCTV system is operational 24 hours a day, 365 days a year.

 All CCTV operators are fully trained in the use of the system, it's Code of Practice and Operating Procedures.
 These cover all aspects of the system including important legislation such as: